pileofscraps/alchemy_notify/README.md

       ![webhook_1](https://github.com/pileofscraps/alchemy_notify/blob/master/webhook_1.jpg)

-      Taking note from the information that followed the `heroku create` command, copy and paste in the http://xxxxxxxxx.herokuapp.com/ url into the webhook entry box.
+      Taking note from the information that followed the `heroku create` command, copy and paste in the http://xxxxxxxxx.herokuapp.com/ URL into the webhook entry box.
 Select an app from the dropdown menu, click “Create Webhook” and we’re done!

       ![webhook_2](https://github.com/pileofscraps/alchemy_notify/blob/master/webhook_2.jpg)